*Original publication, February 2019, updated January 2022.

 An hour or more before that is even better.

-The light from screens interferes with the release of melatonin, the hormone that helps people get sleepy.
+The light from screens interferes with the release of their naturally produced melatonin, the hormone that helps people get sleepy.

 Puberty causes melatonin to be released later than usual.
 Up to two hours.